cksystemsteaching/selfie/README.md

 > Non-determinim in program semantics

 The result of race conditions in shared memory is *non-determinism* in program semantics in the sense that, when running the same code repeatedly, the code may compute different output for the same input.
 Non-determinim in program semantics is generally considered a problem that makes establishing program correctness even harder.
-For example, software bugs may be very difficult to reproduce in the presence of race conditions. *Multi-threaded programming* is therefore considered hard as well.
+For example, software bugs may be very difficult to reproduce in the presence of race conditions. *Multi-threaded programming* is therefore considered hard as it involves recognizing all race conditions and then removing them while maintaining overall performance and scalability.
 There is an alternative programming model dual to multi-threaded programming called *event-driven programming* that is popular in graphical user interfaces, for example.
 However, the complexity of establishing correctness remains the same, and no better models are known.

 > Atomicity